You should have a CPL filter mounted on your, for example, Canon EOS, Nikon or Sony camera lens.

 In nature, the light can be polarised in a linear or circular way.

-Circular polarisation is typical of reflections on metallic surfaces.
+Circular polarization is typical of reflections on metallic surfaces.
 That is when the light is reflected by conductive materials.

 The circular polarizing filter then imparts a cyclic variation of the orientation of the electric and magnetic forces to the non-polarised light, selecting the appropriate component.
 It too appears dark and absorbs light in front of the camera lens.

 The effect in the digital photography of these two types of filter is identical.
-The difference between the two lies in the fact that the CPL filter first polarises the light by selecting a preferential polarisation plane.
+The CPL filter first polarises the light by selecting a preferential polarisation plane.
 Then it depolarises it again.

 CPL Filters and Modern Cameras

 A CPL filter is the only one you can use with autofocus cameras.
 The phase-detection automatic focusing systems can’t operate in the presence of linear polarised light.

 By using two polarisers, with the polarisation plane oriented at 90° to each other, you get almost complete darkness.
 This is because the light polarised by the first is barred by the second.

 There is also a mathematical formula, which describes the dampening of light intensity through a polarising filter.
 It is called the Malus formula.